Skip to content

-The major European reinsurers Hannover Re (AA-/Stable), Munich Re (AA/Stable), SCOR SE (A+/Stable) and Swiss Re (A+/Stable) reported lower earnings for 2022 as high inflation, rising interest rates and climate-related costs led to lower underwriting and investment results, Fitch Ratings says.
+The major European reinsurers Hannover Re (AA-/Stable), Munich Re (AA/Stable), SCOR SE (A+/Stable) and Swiss Re (A+/Stable) reported lower earnings as high inflation, rising interest rates and climate-related costs led to lower underwriting and investment results, Fitch Ratings says.

 Efforts to raise prices proved to be insufficient to compensate for higher-than-expected claims inflation.